hammerheim-game/hammerheim-rules/8-scenarios.md

 # Last Orders!
 </div>

-It can be found on the ambiguous borders of the
+_It can be found on the ambiguous borders of the
 Chaos Wastes.
 Managed by coolheaded landlord
 Knute Alsgaard, the Last Hope inn remains neutral ground, a sanctuary where in theory, anyone is permitted to enter.
-The Last Hope has been built to withstand the worst kinds of predators in the territory.
-It is as much a fortress as it is a watering hole for exiles.
+Quite how this tavern ended up in Mordheim, and identifiably unchanged, is endemic of just how far reality has bent and buckled under the impact of so much Wyrdstone.
+It is as much a fortress as it is a watering hole for exiles._
-Visitors relinquish any weapons they are carrying upon strict inspection.
-Sometimes these are returned to their owners.
-Alsgaard is an astute dealmaker and the Last Hope acts as a trading post that supplies arms and opulent goods to travellers and warriors.
-Patrons suffer the Norse proprietor’s inflation in isolation.
-The potent house ale never disappoints a dwarf.
-An unlikely mix of clientele frequents the Last Hope.
-Here is where daring adventurers from Bretonnia may come to discuss music with a Vampire.
-It is where a Kossar dines frequently with warriors of the Kurgan tribes.
-Imperial soldiers exchange information with elves while casting a shifty gaze over at the ogres who brought in whoever they pleased to do illicit trade with.
-On this particular evening the owner of the holding decided to turn in early.
-Taking the evening off Alsgaard leaves his customers in the capable hands of a full complement of bar staff.
-A drink is spilled!
-The brawl begins…

-Terrain
+##### Terrain
-This scenario takes place inside a large inn.
-The layout of the inn is decided by the players using any suitable terrain that they have available, although we would suggest the following:
 The site of this ‘battle’ should consist of two or three sections, at least 10” x 10”, and not needing to be more than 18” x 18”.
 There is one section to represent each floor of the inn.
 The ground floor is the location of the bar room.
 It should be relatively open.

-It should include a bar, a few tables plus several chairs or benches scattered around.
+It should include a bar, a
+few tables plus several chairs or benches scattered around.
 Stairs lead up to the upper floor.
 There might be a wine cellar, a kitchen, a store room or a lavatory.

 The upper floor of the inn consists of a series of rooms off a main hallway.
 Each room might include a bed.
 Add other furnishings you desire.
 Do not forget